takekazuomi/posh-cdbookmark/README.rst

 How to install
 ==============
-You can install from PowerShell Gallery. `Cdbookmark <https://www.powershellgallery.com/packages/posh-cdbookmark>`_
+You can install from PowerShell Gallery. `posh-cdbookmark <https://www.powershellgallery.com/packages/posh-cdbookmark>`_

 .. code:: posh

    Install-Module -Name posh-cdbookmark

 create bookmark